xxh/xxh/README.md

 <p align="center">You stuffed your command shell with aliases, tools, and colors but you lose it all when using ssh.
-The mission of xxh is to bring your favorite shell wherever you go through ssh without root access or system installations.</p>
+The mission of xxh is to bring your favorite shell wherever you go through ssh without root access or system installations.
+Xonsh shell, fish, zsh, osquery.</p>

 <p align="center">
 If you like the idea of xxh click ⭐ on the repo and <a href="https://twitter.com/intent/tweet?text=Bring%20your%20favorite%20shell%20wherever%20you%20go%20through%20the%20ssh.&url=https://github.com/xxh/xxh" target="_blank">tweet</a> about it.